tidesdb/tidesdb/doc/05-internals/thread-manager.md

 The engine runs several kinds of background work: worker pools draining queues, and periodic tickers.
-Each needs the same lifecycle — create threads, signal shutdown, wake anything blocked, join, and account for the ones still alive.
+Each needs the same lifecycle — create threads, signal shutdown, wake anything blocked, wait for each to exit, and account for the ones still alive.

 Hand-rolling that per subsystem is how shutdown bugs are made.
-Each site invents its own stop flag and its own join, they drift, and a thread that blocks on a queue nobody will ever post to becomes a hang at close.
+Each site invents its own stop flag and its own wait, they drift, and a thread that blocks on a queue nobody will ever post to becomes a hang at close.
 Worse, the *order* of shutdown ends up implicit: whichever pool happens to be stopped first.